These gadgets got me through the worst hurricane of my life

 (Image credit: Nicholas Sutrich / Android Central)

 We've also got a handful of e-readers at home, from the Kindle Oasis to several different Onyx Boox readers that have been invaluable at night.
-The Onyx Boox Page is my personal favorite because it's a rather "Goldilocks" size and weight.
+The Onyx Boox Page is my personal favorite, because it's a rather "Goldilocks" size and weight.
 It's not as small as the Palma but not as big and heavy as some of the company's tablets.

 Another device that has come in handy at night is the Nest Protect smoke alarm in my hallway.
-While it's primarily a smoke and CO2 alarm, its best passive function is as a nightlight in the hallway with its backup battery.
+While it's primarily a smoke and CO2 alarm, its best passive function is as a nightlight in the hallway thanks to its backup battery.
 Considering there are no other lights right now, it's great to have this, even if I have no idea how long its battery will last.

 Charge it up